-The air intake piping in a direct vent system will normally not have any moisture accumulation in it.
-However, in certain cases, moisture may build up and needs to be drained.
+The air intake piping in a direct-vent system will normally not have any moisture accumulation in it.
+However, in certain cases, moisture can build up and needs to be drained.
 Typical situations include, but are not limited to:

-- Cold outdoor temperature, particularly if the air inlet is short - · Heater being used mostly for space heating - Air inlet pipe has vertical rise near the heater
+- Cold outdoor temperature, particularly if the air inlet is short - High outdoor humidity - · Heater being used mostly for space heating - Air inlet pipe has vertical rise near the heater

 Installations with any of these conditions are required to provide a moisture drain with a trap that flows to a waste drain.
-See Figure 23.
-A horizontal section of the air inlet pipe, near the heater should include a tee and a hose barb fitting to drain the water.
+See Figure 28 (page 35) and Figure 46 (page 43) through Figure 52 (page 45).
+A horizontal section of the air-inlet pipe near the heater should include a 4" x 4" x 1/2" (119 gallon) and 3" x 3" x 1/2" (60/100 gallon) tee and a hose barb fitting to drain the water.
 The tee should be as close to the heater as is practical.
 The drain tubing in any installation should have a loop trap and flow to an appropriate waste drain.
-The air intake drain line must be entirely separate from the exhaust vent outlet condensate line.
+The air-intake drain line must be entirely separate from the exhaust vent outlet condensate drain line.